PranayShandil/EmployeeManagement/README.md

 EmployeeManagementUI (Angular):

 1. Navigate to the folder in command line and run "npm install".
 This will install al the prerequisites for the project.
-1. update the baseUrl in EmployeeService.ts which is copied from API.
+1. update the baseUrl in employee.service.ts which is copied from API.
 2. Run the application(ng serve).